Abdullah-Habib1/automationFramework/README.md

 5. Enter a Password and check that it must have capital letter, small letter, with a limit of 8 characters.
 6. After successful registration, verify that the user can login.
 ###################################################################################################
---> Test Cases covered was as following
+--> Test Cases covered were as following

 started with test cases that will lead a user to remain at the registeration page.